Gaza ceasefire deal in ‘final stages’: Qatar

 The spokesperson predicted that the implementation of the ceasefire agreement would occur “very shortly after it is finalised”.

-“We do believe that we [Qatar] were able, through negotiations and through our partners in Egypt and the United States, to minimise a lot of the disagreements between both parties,” Ansari added.
+“We do believe that we [Qatar] were able, through negotiations and through our partners in Egypt and the United States, to minimise a lot of the disagreements between both parties,” al-Ansari added.

 However, he cautioned against setting expectations too high until there is a formal announcement.